abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](maui-mobile-option.gif)

-ABP Commercial provides a MAUI application as mobile option for the Application Template.
+ABP Commercial provides an MAUI application as a mobile option for the Application Template.

 To create an Application Template with the MAUI application, you can use the command below: